tonetechnician/Spout-Unreal/README.md

 ## Sending Spout

-This is done with the **Spout sender** node which has can send texture either from the Game viewport or from a Render Targert 2D:
+This is done with the **Spout sender** node which has can send textures either from the Game viewport or from a Render Targert 2D:
   * **Game Viewport** sends the image of the viewport, but please note that it doesn't work in standalone or packaged game.
   * **TextureRenderTarget2D** in which case you should create a _SceneCaptureComponent2D_ and a *Render target 2D* which you should reference in the node.

-use **Close Sender** node to close Spouts.
+Use **Close Sender** node to close Spouts.
 The best way is to connect it to **Event EndPlay** node.

 ## Install Example